 For most of my life, I’ve been committed to this cause.
-I was a spokesperson and political strategist for Extinction Rebellion.
-Previously, I was a spokesperson, national parliamentary candidate, European parliamentary candidate and councillor for the Green Party of England and Wales.
+I was a spokesperson and political strategist for Extinction Rebellion and a spokesperson, national parliamentary candidate, European parliamentary candidate and councillor for the Green Party of England and Wales.
 I also formerly chaired the ecological think tank Green House.
 These have been steps on my path to the Project I now find myself co-leading.

-I have extensive experience arguing for the environment in media.
+I have extensive experience arguing for the ecology in media.
 I have written for The Guardian, The Independent and The Ecologist and many other newspapers and websites.
 I have been on the Today programme several times, as well as a panellist on QuestionTime, on Newsnight, and on Good Morning Britain.
-I have also appeared as a frequent guest on Radio 4’s Free Thinking, BBC 2’s Politics Live, several shows on LBC Radio and various podcasts (click here to see examples).
+I have also appeared as a frequent guest on Radio 4’s Free Thinking, BBC’s Politics Live, several shows on LBC Radio and various podcasts (click here to see examples).
 I give talks at many events in person and online throughout the year.
 If you would like me to appear at your event, please fill in this form.

 I believe the Climate Majority Project is the way forward.
 I hope you will too.
 In fact, I bet you ARE part of the emerging climate majority…